 See also: natural monopolies – where the most efficient number of firms is one.

 - International Competitiveness.
 A domestic firm may have Monopoly power in the domestic country but face effective competition in global markets.
 E.g. British Steel.
+With markets increasingly globalised, it may be necessary for a firm to have a domestic monopoly in order to be competitive internationally

 Monopoly Essay Questions